lautenberger/elmfire/docs/getting_started.rst

    git clone https://github.com/lautenberger/elmfire.git

-Since this will clone the current repository, including all recent commits, for use in production environments a user may wnat to clone the latest stable release / branch instead.
+Since this will clone the current repository, including all recent commits, for use in production environments a user may want to clone the latest stable release / branch instead.

 .. _set-env-vars: